mace04/Arduino-WattmeterTestBench/ESP32 pinout mapping.md

         * determine if the update was a success or failure
         * restart the ESP

-Create a main menu screen class TftMainMenu for a Starbun Parallel 3.5" TFT LCD Colour Touch Panel with the follwing requirements
+Create a class TftMainMenu for a Starbun Parallel 3.5" TFT LCD Colour Touch Panel with the follwing requirements
     * Use MCUFRIEND_kbv and Adafruit TouchScreen libraries
-    * accept tft panel and touchscreen as parameters in contructor
+    * For UX
         * Background colour set to NAVY
         * Menu options should be buttons that can be selected by touch
         * A menu option for Start Manual Test
         * A menu option for Start Auto Test
         * A menu option for About
+        * Button colour should be green with an black outline
+        * Buttons colour should changed to red when pressed
+    * The class should have the following capabilities
+        * accept tft panel and touchscreen as parameters in contructor
         * Determining menu selection should be in separate function
+        * Ability  to change to a different screen using the TftScreenMode enum when a button is pressed.
+This should instruct the core0Task to call the init method of a different class
         * Introduce a debounce capability to detect continuous press on buttons
-    * Add a capability to change to a different screen using the TftScreenMode enum when a button is pressed.
-This should instruct the core0Task to call the init method of a different class
-    * Button colour should be green with an black outline
-    * Buttons colour should changed to red when pressed
-    * Button dimensions, positions and colours should be private variables within the class and no accessible outside the class scope